 Business consulting involves hiring expert advisors to analyze operations, identify inefficiencies, and develop strategies for growth and profitability.
 Consultants assess company challenges, market conditions, and competitive positioning to create actionable improvement plans.
 Organizations use… Business consultants deploy business consulting frameworks to close the gap between strategic intent and operational execution.

-For a business to be 100 percent effective, it’s leaders/executive team and employees must learn to adapt and change to ever-changing, mutable industries.
+For a business to be fully effective, its leaders, executive team, and employees must learn to adapt to changing industries.
 From technologies to target audiences, something is always a little different, year after year.
 Sometimes learning and adapting can be complicated and overwhelming, and this is where hiring a business consultant can be the best choice!

 What exactly is a business consultant?